Board of Directors

 CAPS Advisory Board

-- Allan F. Brown, Business Owner & Community Volunteer
+- Allan F. Brown, Business Owner & Community Volunteer, Menlo Park, CA

-- Robert W. Gillespie, Director of Population Communication
+- Robert W. Gillespie, President of Population Communication, Pasadena, CA

-- Helen Graham, Former Executive Director of CAPS
+- Helen Graham, Former CAPS Executive Director, Sacramento, CA

-- Victor Davis Hanson, Ph.D., Senior Fellow, Hoover Institute
+- Victor Davis Hanson, Ph.D., Senior Fellow, Hoover Institute, Selma, CA

 - Leon Kolankiewicz, M.S., Environmental Scientist, Reston, VA

-- Richard D. Lamm, L.L.D., Former Governor of Colorado
+- Richard D. Lamm, L.L.D., Former Governor of Colorado, Denver, CO

 - Paul L. Scott, Environmentalist & Political Activist, Santa Monica, CA